gehanhamdy12/Reddit-Fake-Post-Detection/README.md

 # Reddit-Fake-Post-Detection

-Predict if a reddit post is fake news or not, by looking at its title The input is text data which include the tile of news that we want to predict if the given post is fake news or not .
+Predict if a reddit post is fake news or not, by looking at its title.

+The input is text data which include the tile of news that we want to predict if the given post is fake news or not .
 The output is a prediction if a specific reddit post is fake news or not, by looking at its title.